pgiraudoux/shinyChim/README.md

 ## Import trapping plan file

-A chemical treatment file is just a text file tab delimited with two headed columslike the following
+A chemical treatment file is just a text file tab delimited with two headed columns like the following:

 ```